tylermumford/localstatus/checks/Readme.md

-# Brock checks
+# LocalStatus checks

-This Go package is for all of the checks that brock can perform.
+This Go package is for all of the checks that localstatus can perform.
-Each check is named with a loose hierarchy, and most (maybe all) start with `brock`.
+Each check is named with a loose hierarchy.

 Checks conform to the `Check` interface, which is defined in the `check.go` file.